Our medical device injury lawyers represent victims in injury and wrongful death claims.

 The profit these medical device companies can achieve is stunning.
 This pushes these companies to put medical devices on the market that should have never been put on the market.
 It also compels some companies to keep medical devices on the market long after the risks exceed the benefits.
 When this happens, people find medical device injury lawyers to file lawsuits to enforce their rights to compensation for the needless harm that was caused.

-These are the big three medical device lawsuits we are working on now.
+These are the big seven medical device lawsuits our lawyers are working on now.

 The responsibility for properly informing the public about a recall falls on the corporations.
 Far too often medical device manufacturers fail to meet the obligation of properly informing doctors and patients of the risk of medical devices.